roots/bud/sources/@repo/docs/src/components/cli-output/build.help.md

 ━━━ Details ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 `bud build production` compiles source assets in `production` mode.
+Run `bud build production --help` for usage.

+`bud build development` compiles source assets in `development` mode and serves updated modules.
+Run `bud build development --help` for usage.

-If you run this command without a bud configuration file `bud` will look for an entrypoint at `@src/index.js`.
+If you run this command without a configuration file `bud` will look for an entrypoint at `@src/index.js`.

 ━━━ Examples ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━